spiralizing/spiralizing.github.io/DSEntries/WineQuality.md

 </div>
 ~~~
-the dashed line represents the identity ($f(x) = x$), helping us as a reference since the closest the points are to the identity it means the values are predicted more accurately, as expected the model performs better with the training set, but the correlation coefficient of almost 90% in the test set indicates a good prediction.
+the dashed line represents the identity ($f(x) = x$), helping us as a reference since the closer the points are to the identity the more accurate the prediction is.
+As expected the model performs better with the training set, but the correlation coefficient of almost 90% in the test set indicates a good prediction.

 We do the same analysis for each chemical property:
 ```python